radiodan-demos/r3_red_button/README.md

 A small app based on the skeleton app, but which does all its work serverside (and therefore required a pi2 / 3 or zero - B+ doesn't work.

-It alls you to swap a piece of music for the current one, based on a playlist.
+It allows you to swap a piece of music for the current one, based on a playlist.

 Here it is in action: